boot-clj/boot/README.md

-There is also facility for collecting output files at the end of the boot process and overlaying and syncing them to the final project output directories, eliminating the possibility of stale output files while preserving the ability of individual tasks to produce or delete output files without clobbering each other.
+There is also facility for collecting output files at the end of the boot process and overlaying and syncing them to the final project output directories.
+This eliminates the possibility of stale output files while preserving the ability of individual tasks to produce or delete output files without clobbering each other.